Retro-Fitt/Marlin-PHR-803T-UV-Laser-Exposer/README.md

 Keep in cold place, no moisture or excessive temperatures.
 Lamination, Developing and stripping processes are temperature critical.

 I use Potassium Carbonate to etch and NaOH for stripping PCB.
-For final dissolving i prefer FeCl3.02
+For final dissolving i prefer FeCl3.

 # TO DO LIST:

-Not working for now: ⛔
+Not working or work in progress for now: ⛔

-* Auto-Focus Code M1500 Custom Code :rage4:
-* Custom Timers for PWM⏲️
 * Home Screen Icons and Bootscreen🏠
 * Documentation 📖
+* Laser on/off, code is based of M3/M5, custom code is necessary

+Working but will checked on production :suspect:

+* Auto-Focus works now.
+M1500 :godmode:

 Working And Tested: 🆗

-* Laser on/off, code is based of M3/M5
 * Custom Menu Enabled and Laser Power Levels implemented
 * Homing X-Y works
 * Arduino Pins Map
 * LCD interface
 * SD Card interface
 * Buzzer Interface
+* Custom Timers works and Focus servo is also converted to PWM and TIMER

-## Why i use/make this instead of UV lasers on market? ❔
+## Why i use/make this instead of UV lasers on market❔

 * My main attraction is in this project is **resolution**.
 I mostly deal with high density QFN and QFP packages which may have 0.1mm pin pitch.

-* Modified
+* Modified Laser Printer Head assemblies can be used also for lithography.
+There are people in Youtube "Homemade Laser Exposer" who modified old laser printer, added UV laser to rotating mirror.
+They seem very fast for non resolution required applications.

-## Why i don't use PCB services? ❓
+## Why i don't use PCB services❓

 * I need quick PCB prototypes.
 Tried many PCB services but in avarage it comes in my door afer 27 days.
 Even i make one mistake on PCB design i have to wait approx 27 days to test it.
 So lack of motivation occurs on that project.